alexmorton1212/NBAConnections/Visualization/README.txt

 VSCode --> Install Live Server (extension) --> Open 'dva_visualization.html' --> Go Live (bottom right corner) using Chrome

 - You can run it however you like, this is just the environment where the visualization was built / tested
-- JSON data file is available to download and use locally (as a backup), but the HTML already points to the dataset on GitHub
+- JSON data file is available to download and use locally (as a backup), but the HTML already points to the dataset on GitHu